-As of March 31, 2021, we had cash and marketable securities held in the Trust Account of \$230,001,284.
+As of September 30, 2021, we had cash and marketable securities held in the Trust Account of \$230,008,192.
 We intend to use substantially all of the funds held in the Trust Account, including any amounts representing interest earned on the Trust Account to complete our Business Combination.
 We may withdraw interest to pay franchise and income taxes.
-During the period ended March 31, 2021, we did not withdraw any interest earned on the Trust Account.
+Through September 30, 2021, we have withdrawn \$13,368 of interest earned on the Trust Account for the payment of franchise and income taxes.
 To the extent that our capital stock or debt is used, in whole or in part, as consideration to complete our Business Combination, the remaining proceeds held in the Trust Account will be used as working capital to finance the operations of the target business or businesses, make other acquisitions and pursue our growth strategies.